Sparky1492/Oh-My-Stars/README.md

 - [yt-interval](https://github.com/DinRigtigeFar/yt-interval) - Flask app to download YT videos in intervals.
 Eg. from start to 30 seconds: start-30
 - [pyautogit](https://github.com/jwlodek/pyautogit) - A TUI for working with git repositories written in python using py_cui.
 - [py_cui](https://github.com/jwlodek/py_cui) - A python library for intuitively creating CUI/TUI interfaces with widgets, inspired by gocui.
-- [nordpy](https://github.com/morpheusthewhite/nordpy) - A gui application to connect automatically to the recommended NordVPN server of a certain type
+- [nordpy](https://github.com/morpheusthewhite/nordpy) - A gui application to connect automatically to the recommended NordVPN server
 - [wttr.in](https://github.com/chubin/wttr.in) - :partly_sunny: The right way to check the weather
 - [Amulet-Core](https://github.com/Amulet-Team/Amulet-Core) - A Python library for reading and writing the Minecraft save formats.
 See Amulet for the actual editor.
 - [Amulet-Map-Editor](https://github.com/Amulet-Team/Amulet-Map-Editor) - A new Minecraft world editor and converter that supports all versions since Java 1.12 and Bedrock 1.7.